Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Neosho County Community College

-Southwest Wisconsin Technical College ranked #7 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
+Southwest Wisconsin Technical College landed the #7 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
 Southwest Tech is a small public school located in the rural area of Fennimore.

-Spokane Community College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a undergraduate certificate.
-It came in at #9 on the list.
-Spokane Community College is a moderately-sized public school located in the midsize city of Spokane.
+Spokane Community College came in at #9 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools ranking.
+Spokane Community College is a moderately-sized public school located in the medium-sized city of Spokane.

 Central Arizona College came in at #10 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools ranking.
-Located in the rural area of Coolidge, Pinal County Community College is a public school with a small student population.
+Located in the rural area of Coolidge, Pinal County Community College is a public college with a small student population.

 Read full report on Allied Health & Medical Assisting Services at Central Arizona College